Car Insurance Calculator: Estimate Your Car Insurance Cost

 Factors that affect car insurance estimates

-Younger drivers tend to pay more for car insurance, especially teens.
-This is because young drivers have less experience behind the wheel and are more likely to cause a crash.
+Younger drivers tend to pay more for car insurance.
+This is especially true for teens because young drivers have less experience behind the wheel and are more likely to cause a crash.

-Your rates will go down as you get older.
-But young drivers can save money by signing up for usage-based driving programs and practicing safe habits.
+Your estimates will go down as you get older.
+But young drivers can save money by signing up for usage-based driving programs.
+These programs track your driving habits — including things like speed, hard braking and phone use — using an app or device that plugs into your car.
+By practicing safe driving habits, you could earn a sizable discount on your car insurance.

-You'll usually pay more for insurance after a ticket, DUI or accident.
+You'll almost always pay more for insurance after a ticket, DUI or accident.

 It's cheaper to insure cars that are older, slower or safer.

-If your car insurance rates are unaffordable, consider trading your car in for a vehicle that's cheaper to cover.
+If your car insurance estimates are unaffordable, consider trading in your car for a vehicle that's cheaper to cover.

-People who drive less tend to pay lower rates.
+People who drive less tend to have lower car insurance estimates.
 If you drive fewer than 12,000 miles per year, you may be able to save money with pay-per-mile car insurance.

-Higher coverage limits and extra add-ons will raise your car insurance rates.
+Higher coverage limits and extra add-ons will raise your auto insurance estimates.
 To lower your rates, eliminate coverage you don't need.

 For example, comprehensive and collision insurance can be costly.
 If you don't have a car loan or lease, consider removing these coverages if your car is over 8 years old or worth less than $5,000.